 Kahl experimental nuclear power plant was the first nuclear power plant built in Germany.
 After more than 25 years of operation, it was permanently shut down in 1985.
-Components and buildings were decontaminated and fully dismantled, and the site was cleared for unrestricted use.
+Components and buildings were decontaminated and fully dismantled, and the site was released from regulatory control.

 Experience has shown that the decommissioning of a power or prototype reactor takes at least 10 to 20 years.

 Decommissioning of research reactors is based on the same principles as nuclear power plant decommissioning.
-The licensing procedure and the decontamination, disassembly and waste conditioning techniques used are very similar.
+The decontamination, disassembly and waste conditioning techniques used are very similar.
 However, the facility size and the radioactive inventory are significantly smaller in the case of a research reactor compared to a nuclear power plant.